The 10 Podcast Statistics Every Marketer Should Know

 7. 65% of podcast listeners recall hearing an advertisement the next day

 Engagement among podcast listeners is high.
 With 79% of listeners listening to podcasts immediately, providers can be sure that podcasts have consumption metrics (Edison Research).
 Among listeners who download podcasts, 55% of them will listen to the podcast within 24 hours of downloading it.
 Attention is also high within podcasts, with 65% of listeners recalling an ad after listening to a show a day earlier (Westwood One).

 8. Over 50% of marketers & agencies are considering advertising on podcasts within the next 6 months

 Ad spend on podcasts was estimated to be around $34 million dollars.
 Currently, advertisers are interested in spending on podcasts because surveys suggest that podcasts do not normally engender advertising aversion (Columbia University).
 Marketers are finding that people do not mind ads within podcasts because they are read by their hosts and because they are naturally woven into the content.
 Similar to tactics seen in video influencer marketing, marketing through podcast influencers means that there is a transference of credibility.
 This means that advertisements or sponsorships on podcasts come off as authentic and customize.

 9. 9 out of 10 marketers believe that podcasting represents uncharted territory & opportunity

-Podcast advertising, while not new, has not largely not been explored.
-Half of surveyed radio buyers and planners believe that podcast advertising is worth serious consideration, and 38% believe that they will experiment advertising in podcasting in the near future (Westwood One).
+Podcast advertising, while not new, has not largely been explored.
+Half of surveyed radio buyers and planners believe that podcast advertising is worth serious consideration, and 38% believe that they will experiment with advertising in podcasting in the near future (Westwood One).
 The same study also shows that 41% of marketers have discussed podcasting, but only 15% are currently advertising.
 Marketers should look to podcasting in its early stages to become the bigger influencers in the space.